gdiaz384/vEncode/README.md

 (optional) For native h264/h265 8-bit support: x264-8.exe, x265-8.exe
 For 10-bit support: x264-10.exe, x265-10.exe
 For 12-bit support: x264-12.exe, x265-12.exe
-For Vapoursynth support: "vspipe" must be in %path%
+For Vapoursynth support: 1) Install Vapoursynth, 2) "vspipe" must be in %path%
 ```

 For the latest versions of the binaries: